-- Parkland College phones: Dial 911 or 911 button (located in the upper right corner of office phones) - Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Calling 911 from a Mobile Phone.
-Note that even on Parkland's Campus, dialing 911 from your mobile phone will go directly to METCAD (Champaign County's emergency response center).
-They will then relay the information to Parkland's in-house dispatchers.
+- Parkland College phones: Dial 911 or 911 button (located in the upper right corner of office phones).
+Please note that these will directly go to METCAD (Champaign County's emergency dispatch center).
+They will then relay the information to Parkland's in-house dispatchers. - Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Calling 911 from a Mobile Phone.
+Note that even on Parkland's Campus, dialing 911 from your mobile phone will go directly to METCAD.

-Crimes should also be reported to Parkland College Police Department for the purpose of determining if a crime warrants a Timely Warning report to the community and for possible inclusion in the annual statistical disclosure.
-Crimes may also be reported to the Title IX Coordinator, Dean of Students, or any Campus Security Authority on a voluntary, confidential basis if an individual doesn't want to report to campus police for the purpose of making Timely Warning reports and the annual statistical disclosure.
+Crimes should also be reported to Parkland College Police Department for the purpose of determining if a crime warrants a Timely Warning report to the community, daily crime log entry, and for possible inclusion in the annual statistical disclosure.
+Crimes may also be reported to the Title IX Coordinator, Dean of Students, or any Campus Security Authority on a voluntary, confidential basis if an individual doesn't want to report to campus police for the purpose of making Timely Warning reports, daily crime log entries, and the annual statistical disclosure.